si-medbif/vips-openseadragon-demo/README.md

 # vips-openseadragon-demo
-A demonstration of converting a whole slide image by VIPS and displaying it on the Internet by openseadragon.
+An exampl of converting a whole slide image (SVS) by VIPS and displaying it on the Internet by openseadragon.

 ***
 ## Pre-requisite